 The Sony MDR-1000x have a bit too much latency to comfortably watch a lot of video content despite having aptX.
 At 180ms for SBC and 156 when paired with an aptX ready device they perform a lot better than average Bluetooth headphones but will still not be the best choice for latency-sensitive use cases like gaming.

 The Sony MDR-1000x are a decent mixed usage headphone with great noise cancellation.
 They cancel noise a lot better than some of the similarly designed wireless over-ears below which makes them a good choice for commute and travel.
 They also have a premium look and feel, great wireless range and battery life but a weak headband design that's prone to breaking under moderate physical stress which will be a deal breaker for some.
-See our recommendations with the best noise cancelling over-ear headphones, the best wireless over-ear headphones, and the best headphones for music.
+See our recommendations with the best noise cancelling headphones and the best headphones for music.